oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The design considers permissions, roles and responsibility to administer, manage team owners and members within the team.

-Microsoft Teams Access Design Decisions for all agencies and implementation types.
+Microsoft Teams Access Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---